dailybruin/the-stack/_posts/2016-10-31-gym-traffic.md

 ---
 title: When and where you should go workout?
-teaser: An unprecendented look at gym traffic in Wooden and BFit
+teaser: Take an unprecendented look at gym traffic in Wooden and BFit.

 authors:
     - tyson_ni